BEWARE OF FRAUD

 6. It is always okay to ask to see the apartment before signing the contract

-Even if you are sure that both the landlord and the apartment are real, we advise you to be careful and to make sure everything is done fairly.
+Even if you are sure that the landlord and the room/apartment are real, we advise you to be careful and to make sure everything is done fairly.
 The vast majority of landlords are nice and reputable but there are exceptions.
-Always sign a proper tenancy agreement and make sure you save bank statements or request receipts for your payments.
+Always sign a proper lease agreement and make sure you save bank statements or request receipts for your payments.
 Please contact BoPoolen.nu if you are experiencing problems with your landlord.
 Read more about your rights and obligations as a tenant under Laws & regulations.

 Contact BoPoolen if in doubt